szaumoor/ZSTweaks/ZSTweaks/readme.md

 ### Why am I seeing lines in the console saying that 0 files were copied and patched?

 Because the file I'm trying to patch is not found in your specific game, but might be in a different game.
-This is not an error, just a quirk of how weidu reports it.
+This is not an error, just a quirk of how WeiDu reports it.

 ### I'm seeing a warning for the first component I install, but I'm sure it's working as expected

-My mod runs a bunch of scripts before installing the first component, including scripts that fixes a fair amount of issues and inconsistencies in the game.
+My mod runs a bunch of scripts before installing the first component (whichever it might be), including scripts that fix a fair amount of issues and inconsistencies in the game, and problems with previously-installed mods.
 If you see a warning, it's possible you've found a problem there.
 Report it to me, preferably on my Discord server.

 ## Credits